brickbots/PiFinder/docs/source/build_guide.rst

    :alt: Cut/Sand tabs on displya

-Test fit the screen with the header installed and the top-plate.
+It's not a bad idea to test fit the screen with the header installed and the top-plate in place.
 Everything should fit nicely and be square.
-It's nice to face the longer pins of the header down for a cleaner look up top.

 .. image:: ../../images/build_guide/IMG_4653.jpeg